tbfe-de/plc2-ccpp-psi/ccpp-training-psi.md

 #### Retrieving System Limits and Options

-The following examples shows how to access some of this information:
+The following examples show how to access some of this information:

 * [syslim/t_sysconf.c](SysProg/syslim/t_sysconf.c)
 * [syslim/t_fpathconf.c](SysProg/syslim/t_fpathconf.c)